 Beef Marbling Score (BMS)

-Fat content, also known as marbling, is what makes Japanese wagyu beef famous.
-The beef Marbling Score is a criterion that evaluates the fat-to-meat ratio.
-The more fat, the better the grade.
-The BMS scale goes from 3 to 12, where 3 is the lowest score, and 12 is the highest.
+Marbling is what makes Japanese Wagyu beef so famous.
+The Beef Marbling Score (BMS) measures the amount of fat compared to meat.
+The more marbling, the higher the grade.
+The BMS scale ranges from 3 to 12, with 3 being the lowest and 12 the highest.

 Grade | Beef Marbling Score (BMS) |